giansalvo/segmentation/README.md

 ```

 The actions that can be performed by the script are:
+- split;
 - train;
 - predict;
+- evaluate;
 - summary.

 # Setup Environment
+The program has been tested in the following environment:
+- Windows 10
+- Python 3.8.0
+- Tensorflow 2.3.0

 ## Linux and MacOS
 ```sh